rauc/rauc/docs/using.rst

   [handlers]
   pre-install=/usr/lib/rauc/pre-install

-Rauc will call the pre-install handler (if given) during the bundle installation process, right before calling the default or custom installation process.
+RAUC will call the pre-install handler (if given) during the bundle installation process, right before calling the default or custom installation process.
 At this stage, the bundle is mounted and its content accessible, the target group was determined successfully.

-If calling the handler fails or the handler returns a non-zero exit code, rauc will abort installation with an error.
+If calling the handler fails or the handler returns a non-zero exit code, RAUC will abort installation with an error.

 Install Handler